Beyond-jQuery/book/manuscript/attributes.md

     document.querySelectorAll('A[href="http://ajax-form.raynicholus.com/"]');
 ~~~~~~~

 The `result` variable is a `NodeList` containing both ajax-form anchors from our example HTML at the start of this section.
-Support for this simple but effective selector is part of the [W3C CSS 2 selector specification][css2-attributes], so even Internet Explorer 8 is supported.
-Note that I'm combining the attribute name/value selector with a [tag name selector](#tag-selector).
+Notice that I'm combining the attribute name/value selector with a [tag name selector](#tag-selector).
 This ensures that any other elements that may include a non-standard `href` attribute are ignored (along with any `<link>` elements), since we are only concerned with anchor links.

 Remember the [empty class attribute example](#empty-class-attribute) from the selecting by attribute name section?
 During our search for all elements with CSS classes, we were unable to ignore empty `class` attributes with a simple attribute name selector.
 But if we pair an attribute name/value selector with the [exclusion selector from the "finding elements chapter"](#excluding-elements), we can effectively filter out empty `class` attributes: